mathesar-foundation/mathesar/mathesar_ui/README.md

 To build storybook, run `npm run build-storybook`.
 The static storybook build will be present within __storybook-static__ folder.

 ### Developing in Windows
-Hot module replacement does not work well with WSL, as mentioned here as mentioned in [this issue](https://github.com/microsoft/WSL/issues/4739), when the project is present within a windows filesystem.
+Hot module replacement does not work well with WSL, as mentioned in [this issue](https://github.com/microsoft/WSL/issues/4739), when the project is present within a windows filesystem.

-The simplest way to get this work, and the adviced option, is to move the project to a linux filesystem.
+The simplest way to get this to work, and the advised option, is to move the project to a linux filesystem.
 You can clone the repo within the WSL shell in a linux filesystem, which should resolve this.

 If you have to work in the windows filesystem for any other purpose, you could configure vite to poll files to identify changes, as mentioned in [this issue](https://github.com/vitejs/vite/issues/1153#issuecomment-785467271) and in the [vite documentation](https://vitejs.dev/config/#server-watch).
-However, this is a resource intensive process and not adviced.
+However, this is a resource intensive process and not advised.

 This issue: https://github.com/centerofci/mathesar/issues/570 in our repository keeps track of problems encountered during windows development.